microsoft/AzureTRE/docs/manual-deployment.md

     Copy the resulting payload json.

+    >Note: executing on MacOS or Codespaces requires Docker sock permission to the Docker group.
+To grant permissions execute ```./devops/scripts/set_docker_sock_permission.sh```

 1. Navigate to the Swagger UI at `https://<azure_tre_fqdn>/docs`

 1. Log into the Swagger UI by clicking `Authorize`, then `Authorize` again.
 You will be redirected to the login page.